Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Incident-response Case Studies

 \section{Incident-response Case Studies}

 Open datasets for studying 5G network attacks and defenses are few and far between.
 The existing ones are not ideal due to a severe imbalance in data (benign/attack) categories since they are created in research labs for attack classification or the study of a specific mitigation response.
+They contain far more attacks than benign data compared to real world.
 However, our goal here is to create interpretations of alerts raised while monitoring, attributing the attack to identified feature sets.
 Therefore, potential deficiencies in the datasets will not be relevant for our work, which focuses on the alert level.

 This section describes the datasets used and the ML models created for detection of attacks, their training configurations, and performance.